Eco friendly toothpaste is on the rise and there plenty of options to give you a greener smile (metaphorically speaking of course!)

 Why is traditional toothpaste not sustainable?

 Why should you pick an eco friendly toothpaste?
 What’s the problem with traditional toothpaste anyway?

 The issue with the sort of mainstream toothpaste brands you see at the supermarket comes down to two main factors:

 - Environmentally harmful ingredients

 The overwhelming majority of toothpaste formulas contain dangerous chemicals that end up washed down the drain as we’re brushing our teeth.
 This pollutes our waterways and can endanger local wildlife.

 These ingredients include foaming agents and antibacterial agents like fluoride, SLS and triclosan, as well as the phosphor-based sodium pyrophosphate – this is known for actively promoting algae growth in our sewage system and releasing CO2 into our waterways as a result.

-Some toothpaste brands also used to use microbeads, which are a type of microplastic known for endangering wildlife when ingested and posing a threat to our health as well.
+Some toothpaste brands previously used microbeads, which are a type of microplastic known for endangering wildlife when ingested and posing a threat to our health as well.
 Thankfully, these have now been banned by the UK government as of 2018.

-When it comes to packaging, traditional toothpaste is also far from eco-friendly.
+When it comes to packaging, traditional toothpaste is far from eco friendly.